adamdjbrett/nabpr/_posts/2025-12-14-umhb-old-testament.md

 ---
 layout: page
 subheadline: "JOB"
-title: "UMHB: tenure-track Assistant Professor position with specialties in TOld Testament and Hebrew"
+title: "UMHB: tenure-track Assistant Professor position with specialties in Old Testament and Hebrew"
 teaser: "The University of Mary Hardin-Baylor College of Christian Studies welcomes applications for a full-time, tenure-track Assistant Professor position with a specialty in Old Testament and Hebrew."
 meta_description: "The University of Mary Hardin-Baylor College of Christian Studies welcomes applications for a full-time, tenure-track Assistant Professor position with a specialty in Old Testament and Hebrew."
 image: